lonnen/lonnen.github.com/_posts/2013-01-04-emacs-on-osx.md

 ---
 title: "Setting up OSX and iTerm2 for Emacs"
 layout: post
+summary: Some notes from my experience getting started with Emacs on OSX.
 ---

 I've decided to give Emacs a spin as my primary editor in January.
 Learning a new editor has been refreshing, but OSX got in my way a few times when I was setting things up.
 Many thanks are owed to [James Long](http://jlongster.com/) for helping me with that.
 I wanted to share some of my experience for other curious parties encountering similar problems.